 Supplemental Medicare plans are available through multiple insurance companies.
 Each plan is different, so you should choose one that best fits your medical needs.
 We’ll look at information for some of these plans below based on quotes for 70-year-old men in Providence, RI.

 118,261 Providence, RI Medicare patients have Medicare Advantage plans.
-With 24 Medicare Advantage plans available in Providence, it makes sense to add your own to cover gaps in your medical bills.
+With 24 Medicare Advantage plans available in Providence, adding your own to cover gaps in your medical bills makes sense.

 Many Rhode Island residents enjoy Commonwealth’s Medicare Advantage plan.
 This Local PPO plan offers $4,500 MOOP (maximum out-of-pocket) and only serves four states, including Rhode Island.
 This plan has a $0 premium.